 Moreover, the officials at CPC find it difficult to perform background checks on foreign visitors from within Canada.
 This may delay the processing of your study permit, which will ultimately delay your visa.

-Hence, to avoid the intent conflict and background check fails, it is advisable for visitors to apply for the study permit and S-1 visa before entering Canada, and, from their home country.
+Hence, to avoid the intent conflict and background check failures, it is advisable for visitors to apply for the study permit and S-1 visa before entering Canada, and, from their home country.

-How to apply for a Study Permit as a Visitor in Canada?
+How to apply for a Study Permit as a Visitor in Canada in 2023?

 To apply for a Canadian study permit and study visa, one would need